Free Curriculum and Resources

 This 4th and 5th grade, English and Spanish language activity guide was developed by the Asombro Institute for Science Education.
 The seven hands-on activities are designed to accompany the bilingual book Glimpse of the Chihuahuan Desert by retired teacher and Asombro volunteer Patricia Mihok.

 Every activity includes a teacher’s guide (with background information in both English and Spanish), Spanish student worksheets, English student worksheets, and answer keys with sample data.
 Activities are aligned with Next Generation Science Standards and Common Core State Standards.
-Asombro hosts teacher workshops and loans kits of supplies to teachers who would like to implement the activities with their classes.
+Asombro can loans kits of supplies to local teachers who would like to implement the activities with their classes.
 Please contact the Asombro office for more information.

 Resources for Educators